jamesrcurran/australiancurriculum/numeracy.md

 Navigate, read and view learning area texts
 Interpret and analyse learning area texts*
-* **HASS**: The methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains
+* **HASS 7**: The methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains
  (ACHASSK169)
   * *Comprehending texts through listening, reading and viewing

 Navigate, read and view learning area texts
 Interpret and analyse learning area texts*
-* **D&T**: Generate, develop, test and communicate design ideas, plans and processes for various audiences using appropriate technical terms and technologies including graphical representation techniques (ACTDEP036)
+* **D&T 7-8**: Generate, develop, test and communicate design ideas, plans and processes for various audiences using appropriate technical terms and technologies including graphical representation techniques (ACTDEP036)
   * *using a variety of critical and creative thinking strategies such as brainstorming, sketching, 3-D modelling and experimenting to generate innovative design ideas*
   * *developing models, prototypes or samples using a range of materials, tools and equipment to test the functionality of ideas*
   * *producing annotated concept sketches and drawings, using: technical terms, scale, symbols, pictorial and aerial views to draw environments; production drawings, orthogonal drawings; patterns and templates to explain design ideas*
-* **D&T**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
+* **D&T 7-8**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
   * *explaining and interpreting drawings, planning and production steps needed to produce products, services or environments for specific purposes*
-* **DT**: Analyse and visualise data using a range of software to create information, and use structured data to model objects or events (ACTDIP026)
+* **DT 7-8**: Analyse and visualise data using a range of software to create information, and use structured data to model objects or events (ACTDIP026)
   * *using features and functions of software to summarise data to create information, for example calculating a simple budget of income and payments and creating a summary table for analysis*
   * *visualising data to create information, for example identify trends and outlier data from spreadsheets using plots, or displaying geocoded data on a map*
   * *applying a set of conditions to a spreadsheet to organise and filter data, for example using conditional formatting to highlight the state of particular cells, and filtering and sorting categorical data using column filters*
-* **DT**: Design the user experience of a digital system, generating, evaluating and communicating alternative designs (ACTDIP028)
+* **DT 7-8**: Design the user experience of a digital system, generating, evaluating and communicating alternative designs (ACTDIP028)
   * *designing the user interface of a solution using a range of design tools, for example using a storyboard to explain the stages of a game, and wire-frames and mock-ups to describe the appearance of a solution*
-* **HPE**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
+* **HPE 7-8**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
   * *designing and performing movement sequences to create, use and defend space*
   * *composing and performing a group dance sequence in response to a piece of music or other stimuli*
   * *designing and performing movement sequences to travel around, over, under and through natural or built obstacles*
-* **HPE**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
+* **HPE 7-8**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
   * *exploring similarities in the bases of support and flow of movements when performing movement sequences*
-* **Hist**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
+* **Hist 7**: Methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains (ACDSEH030)
   * *using a cross-sectional drawing of the earth’s surface from an archaeological excavation to identify the evidence located at various layers (stratigraphy) and what it reveals about change over time (for example, a charcoal layer containing human remains and weapons may indicate the capture and destruction of an ancient settlement such as Troy)*
-* **Hist**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
+* **Hist 7**: The nature of sources for ancient Australia and what they reveal about Australia’s past in the ancient period, such as the use of resources (ACDSEH031)
   * *investigating the discovery of Mungo Woman in 1969 and the use of radiocarbon dating to draw conclusions about the longevity of human occupation at Lake Mungo*
-* **Hist**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
+* **Hist 7**: Physical features of India (such as fertile river plains) and how they influenced the civilisation that developed there (ACDSEH006)
   * *creating a graphic representation of the extent of India as a political unit at this time (for example, its diverse climatic and geographical features, types and location of food production, areas of high- and low-density population)*
-* **Hist**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Indian society in this period (such as kings, emperors, priests, merchants, peasants), including the influence of law and religion
  (ACDSEH044)
   * *creating a graphic representation of the social structure of Indian society*
   * *explaining the social structure of India, including the role of Brahmins – priests, teachers; Kshatriyas – kings, warriors; Vaishyas – merchants, artisans; Shudras – labourers, peasants*
-* **Hist**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
+* **Hist 7**: Roles of key groups in Chinese society in this period (such as kings, emperors, scholars, craftsmen, women), including the influence of law and religion
  (ACDSEH041)
   * *creating a graphic representation of the social structure of Chinese society*
-* **Geo**: Economic, cultural, spiritual and aesthetic value of water for people, including Aboriginal and Torres Strait Islander Peoples and peoples of the Asia region
+* **Geo 7**: Economic, cultural, spiritual and aesthetic value of water for people, including Aboriginal and Torres Strait Islander Peoples and peoples of the Asia region
  (ACHGK041)
   * *exploring the multilayered meanings (material, cultural and spiritual wellbeing) associated with rivers, waterways, waterholes, seas, lakes, soaks and springs for Aboriginal and Torres Strait Islander Peoples*
   * *examining bays, rivers, waterfalls or lakes in Australia and in countries of the Asia region that have been listed as either World Heritage sites or national parks for their aesthetic and cultural value*
-* **Geo**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
+* **Geo 7**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
   * *explaining the physical causes and the temporal and spatial patterns of an atmospheric or hydrological hazard through a study of either droughts, storms, tropical cyclones or floods*
-* **Geo**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
+* **Geo 7**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
   * *developing questions to investigate patterns of spatial distribution of rainfall in Australia and other places*
   * *using a range of methods, including digital technologies, to plan and conduct an information search about the quantity and variability of water in Australia and another country from another continent*
-* **E&B**: Interpret data and information displayed in different formats to identify relationships and trends (ACHES023)
+* **E&B 7**: Interpret data and information displayed in different formats to identify relationships and trends (ACHES023)
   * *interpreting tables, charts and graphs containing economic or business data to identify trends (for example, to answer the question: ‘To what extent has the number of people in casual work increased?’)*
-* **E&B**: Present evidence-based conclusions using economics and business language and concepts in a range of appropriate formats, and reflect on the consequences of alternative actions (ACHES026)
+* **E&B 7**: Present evidence-based conclusions using economics and business language and concepts in a range of appropriate formats, and reflect on the consequences of alternative actions (ACHES026)
   * *communicating findings in different formats such as graphs, tables, spreadsheets, visual displays and reports*
-* **C&C**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHCK051)
+* **C&C 7**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHCK051)
   * *identifying trends regarding religious observance in Australian society using the Australian Bureau of Statistics and other data sources*
-* **C&C**: Identify, gather and sort information and ideas from a range of sources (ACHCS055)
+* **C&C 7**: Identify, gather and sort information and ideas from a range of sources (ACHCS055)
   * *using a range of sources of information to show religious diversity in Australia, such as articles, graphs, charts and statistics*

 #### **Level 3**: interpret information, locate positions and describe routes on maps and diagrams using simple scales, legends and directional language